 Processing fees for paying your taxes with a credit card will vary by the service provider.
 Per the IRS website, the current best deal for this service is offered by Pay1040.com, which offers a 1.87% processing fee (minimum of $2.59) to pay your taxes with a credit card.

 They accept all major U.S. credit cards (as pictured below).
 The IRS lists two other websites that can process tax payments via credit card, but both have higher service fees and thus shouldn’t be used if you are considering going this route.

 So let’s say you have an upcoming tax bill of $4,000.
 Using Pay1040.com, you would incur a fee of $74.80 ($4,000 x 1.87% processing fee) to use your card.
-Using the Chase Sapphire sign-up bonus discussed above, you would still be coming out ahead by more than $550 after paying the 1.87% processing fee.
+After crunching the numbers on the sign-up bonus on the Preferred card, you would still be coming out ahead by at least $580 after paying the processing fee – and potentially much more.
 That’s a great deal.

 Thrifty Tip: You can pay part of your taxes with a credit card and the rest with cash.
 That means you can put just enough to meet a minimum spending requirement on your credit card and pay the rest with cash without paying a fee.

-When You Should Not Use A Credit Card to Pay Taxes
+When You Shouldn’t Use A Credit Card to Pay Taxes

 Paying taxes with a credit card can be a great way to meet a minimum spending requirement for a new credit card account.
-But if you’re not earning a sign-up bonus for your spend, it is likely not worth it.
+But if you’re not earning a sign-up bonus for your spend, it’s likely not worth it.

 Federal taxes are due Wednesday, July 15, so you have just one more week to strategize and pay off your tax bill.
 With some luck, you can earn a big stash of points while paying Uncle Sam.